whage/thesis/thesis.md

 Which we read as "expression $e$ has type $T$ in context $\Gamma$".

+### Derivations

+To show that a judgement holds, we need to exhibit a derivation of it.

+> A derivation of a judgment is a finite composition of rules, starting with axioms and ending with
+> that judgment.
+It can be thought of as a tree in which each node is a rule whose children are
+> derivations of its premises.
+We sometimes say that a derivation of $J$ is evidence for the validity of
+> an inductively defined judgment $J$.
+>
+> [@pfpl-2016, p.
+15]

+There are two main methods for finding derivations: forward chaining (or bottom-up constuction) and backward chaining (or top-down construction).

+**TODO: check if the statements below are correct!**
+A type system is described by a set of inference rules.
+Once the inference rules are constructed, a type checking algorithm can take a program as input and derive ... **TODO: finish sentence**

 [@pfpl-2016], [@cardelli-96], [@ranta2012]

+### Type checking algorithms

+**TODO: how to transition into this from formal type systems?**

 **TODO: add note about proofs and type checking statements (valid)**